 Surgical Procedures: Surgery and Staging for Non-Melanoma Skin Cancer

-Last Reviewed:
+Last Reviewed: February 22, 2024

-Cancerous cells in the skin are called skin cancer.
-Skin cancer starts in the outer layer of the skin (epidermis).
-There are two main types of skin cancer: non-melanoma and melanoma.
 This article focuses on non-melanoma skin cancers.
 The most common types of non-melanoma skin cancer are basal cell carcinoma and squamous cell carcinoma.
 These cancers don’t often metastasize (spread) to other parts of the body.

-What is staging and how is it performed?
+What is staging and how is it done?

 Staging is a way to find out if and where the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 For non-melanoma skin cancer, these tests may be:

-Imaging: Radiology tests can look inside your body to look at the cancer and determine if it has spread.
-These tests can include:
+Imaging: Radiology tests look inside your body to see if the cancer has spread:

 Surgical Procedures for Non-Melanoma Skin Cancer